TARA K. STRENG-SCHROETER

 As the SART Coordinator for Colorado's 17th Judicial District I provided training and technical assistance regarding sexual assault, relevant policies, and information regarding special populations

-Survivor Advocacy Training
+Survivor Support and Advocacy Training

 -